hadwi537/HealthSciHelper/README.md

 * ensure that the windows defender etc is turned off and there are no vms in the vm folder as these will cause collisions

 * to connect to the database using mongosh from command line use mongosh "mongodb://vagrant:vagrant@192.168.2.14:3000/admin"

+* moving to use express

+* now use npm